Prerequisites

 Once the tunnel is active, ngrok will display a forwarding URL in the terminal, such as:

 This URL is publicly accessible from anywhere in the world and will remain active while the ngrok tunnel is running.
-Turn off the control module to stop the tunnel.
+Turn off the server to stop the tunnel.

 3. Access Your Teleoperation App Remotely